Partial Classicality of Hilbert Modular Forms: Abstract

 \section{Abstract}

 Let $F$ be a totally real field and $p$ a rational prime unramified in $F$.
-We prove a partial classicality theorem for overconvergent Hilbert modular forms: when the slope is small compared to certain but not all weights, an overconvergent form is partially classical.
+We prove a partial classicality theorem for overconvergent Hilbert modular forms: when the slope is small compared to a subset of weights, an overconvergent form is partially classical.
 We use the method of analytic continuation.